 Sports betting was ultimately legalized as a way to find a new source of revenue, and the amount of tax dollars brought in has been impressive.
 Indiana has brought in over $86 million in tax revenue through legal sports betting.

 Sportsbook Apps in Indiana

-Here is a current list of online sportsbooks in the state of Indiana as of October 2020:
+Here is a complete list of mobile sportsbook apps available in Indiana as of February 2023: